ssbc/ssb-db2/README.md

 includes the basic functionality for getting messages from the log and for doing EBT.

+By default the database is stored in ~/.ssb/db2/log.bipf and indexes are stored in ~/.ssb/db2/indexes/.

 ## Usage

 To get the post messages of a specific author, you can do: